 Firstly I have to give complete credit to Nigella for inspiring this scrumptious Raspberry Chocolate Pavlova.

 Whilst staying in our gorgeous Barn in the middle of nowhere Pip had invited us to share a meal with her and her wonderful hubby Sailor Man and their daughter Leggy Lou!

 Pip would be cooking Lasagne and I offered to do pudding!!

-Whilst out shopping I remembered ALL the ingredients (I may have made this a few dozen times before!!!) but couldn’t remember the quantities!!
+While out shopping I remembered ALL the ingredients (I may have made this a few dozen times before!).
+Although I couldn’t remember the quantities!

 Back at the farm, in a rare moment of actually being able to get a signal, I successfully popped onto Nigella’s website and got the recipe.
 Fortunately I had not forgotten anything – boy was I relieved!!

 You will need a good sized baking sheet that can take a 30cm diameter circle of meringue, lined with parchment paper.